oracle-livelabs/database-maa/zdm-physical-online-with-backup/source-db-provision/source-db-provision.md

 5. Select an Oracle Database version which is latest ( There will be one on OL7 and one on OL8).

-   We have choosen OL7 since our Target DB system will be on Oracle Linux 7.
+   Please choose database on Oracle Linux 7 since your Target DB system will be on Oracle Linux 7 for this lab.

      ![Image showing available Marketplace Database Images](./images/db-image-options.png " ")